saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ### facilities.
 •	 American Indian or Alaska Native persons.
-• Persons
+• P r
-ho are e tremel obese (bod mass inde ≥
+n
+h
+r
+tr m l
+b
+(b d m
+ind
+≥

 •	 Persons who are immunocompromised due to any cause (including but not limited to immunosuppression caused